 In some markets, like Miami, that story has become the story; and it is clear that the market isn’t going to be heading into any positive territory until the almost gluttonous behavior of condo developers is eventually dealt with by those seeking bargain-priced deals and renters willing to move from old apartments to similarly bargain-priced condo rentals.

-Nonetheless, the major long-term trend in the city before the recent downturn was the slow movement of the NYC apartment market away from co-ops and to the condo format that has found so much favorability throughout the rest of the country.
+Nonetheless, the significant long-term trend in the city before the recent downturn was the slow movement of the NYC apartment market away from co-ops and to the condo format that has found so much favorability throughout the rest of the country.

-So, it comes as little surprise that the New York City real estate market is dealing with its own condo glut.
+So, it comes to an as little surprise that the New York City real estate market is dealing with its condo glut.
 Indeed, it is probably the single most acute weakness in the market.
 It didn’t seem like a danger, but then demand started to fall of its historic highs, and – surprise, surprise – market fundamentals still exist, even in the famous New York City residential real estate market.

 For buyers, however, it is a good thing.
 Because weakness in the market is not just spread vaguely and indiscriminately over the market as a whole, that means there are pockets of real estate to be found that are full of good deals.
-That is, because condos in general have become a weak spot in the NYC apartment market, bargain hunters should start their search in this market segment, where they are likely to find many owners who are disproportionately willing to strike deals that they otherwise wouldn’t be willing to agree to.
+That is, because condos, in general, have become a weak spot in the NYC apartment market, bargain hunters should start their search in this market segment, where they are likely to find many owners who are disproportionately willing to strike deals that they otherwise wouldn’t be willing to agree to.

-Columbia University recently took advantage of this dynamic, and bought a large condo building in the Bronx that they otherwise probably would not have ended up purchasing.
+Columbia University recently took advantage of this dynamic and bought a large condo building in the Bronx that they otherwise probably would not have ended up purchasing.

-Indeed, taking more than 100 condo units off the market is no small favor, and brokers everywhere should be thanking Columbia for doing so – as the final quarter of 2008 and the first quarter of 2009 begin, there might be little else to be thankful for… unless, of course, you are a buyer looking for exceptionally low prices.
+Indeed, taking more than 100 condo units off the market is no small favor, and brokers everywhere should be thanking Columbia for doing so – as the final quarter of 2008 and the first quarter of 2009 begin, there might be little else to be thankful for… unless, of course, you are a buyer looking for meager prices.